angus-ai/angus-doc/data-api/the-metrics/index.rst

       { "value": 0 }

-  * **Description**: Count of people who passed (not necessarily stopping or looking) in front of the camera during the specified time duration.
+  * **Description**: Count of people who passed (not necessarily stopping or looking) in front of the camera during at least 1 second.

 2. Interested
 -------------